dehun/site/pages/articles/21_apr_2017-Distributed course. Implementing Raft as a student.md

 ### In practice ###
 Lets see how consensus problem arises in our day-to-day practical tasks.
 You can often see leader election required.
-For example see (this questions about zookeeper and hadoop)[http://stackoverflow.com/a/38325270]
+For example see [this questions about zookeeper and hadoop](http://stackoverflow.com/a/38325270)
-Or distributed locks service - see (Chubby paper)[https://research.google.com/archive/chubby.html].
+Or distributed locks service - see [Chubby paper](https://research.google.com/archive/chubby.html).

 ## Synchronous systems ##